-15 During the Material Time, the Board was comprised of the three Independent Directors, Katanga's CEO and two (later three) directors nominated by Glencore.
+14 During the Material Time, the Board was comprised of the three Independent Directors, Katanga's CEO and two (later three) directors nominated by Glencore.

-- 90. This "tone from the top" contributed to a culture in which Katanga staff failed to adhere to documented policies and overrode controls as set out in Section D. - 91.
-In addition, as set out in Section D, Gallagher failed to exercise the impartial judgment necessary to fulfill his responsibilities as a member of the Audit Committee and failed to disclose to the other members of the Audit Committee such knowledge as he had of the matters set out in Section D. Gallagher's conduct was contrary to the principles of NI 52-110 and the public interest.
+90. In addition, as set out in Part I, Gallagher failed to exercise the impartial judgment necessary to fulfill his responsibilities as a member of the Audit Committee and failed to disclose to the other members of the Audit Committee such knowledge as he had of the matters set out in Part I. Gallagher's conduct was contrary to the principles of NI 52-110 and the public interest.

-F. INTERNAL CONTROL FAILURES
+PART III: INTERNAL CONTROL FAILURES